skukla/vm-from-scratch/README.md

 ##### Password Policy
 By default, Magento has a pretty stringent password policy (three separate character classes and a forced reset for admins every 90 days.)
 We're going to amend that to something much more friendly.

-For cusotmer-facing passwords, navigate to: `Stores > Settings > Configuration > Customers > Customer Configuration > Password Options`:
+For customer-facing passwords, navigate to: `Stores > Settings > Configuration > Customers > Customer Configuration > Password Options`:

 1. Number of Required Character Classes: `1`
 2. Maximum Login Failures to Lockout Account: `0`